Pacific Crest Endurance Sports Festival

 CLICK HERE TO VIEW THE ONLINE 10K COURSE MAP.

-26-Mile Tour de Crest Bike Ride: The ride starts and ends in Athletes Village.
-Participants will exit Sunriver via Beaver Dr and take Abbott to the main entrance into Sunriver Resort (approximately one mile).
+26-Mile Tour de Crest Bike Ride: The ride starts at the SHARC and ends at the Finish Line in Athletes Village.
+Participants will be escorted by Police to exit Sunriver via Beaver Dr and take Abbott to the main entrance into Sunriver Resort (approximately one mile).
 Turn right (west) and ride to the 5.6 mile mark crossing over the Deschutes River to the intersection of FS Hwy 40 (known as both Upper Deschutes Rd & 3 Trappers Rd) and FS Hwy 45 (known as Mt Batchelor Cutoff Rd & Edison Ice Cave Rd).
-This piece of road is the finishing stretch for both the Long Course and Olympic Distance Triathons held on Saturday & Sunday respectively.
+This piece of road is the finishing stretch for both the 72.3 BEASTMAN, Olympic and Ultra Sprint Distance Triathons held on Saturday & Sunday respectively.
 This is the only stretch of road where Cyclists will encounter any residential areas and the road is generally flat.
-There will also be a hydration station and porta-potties along the course which participants can stop at on both the way out and the way back.

 Participants will then bear right and begin a long gentle incline on FS Hwy 45 for approximately 6.9 miles over a beautifully paved road with wide bike lanes, a favorite stretch of road of the many competitive cyclists living in the Bend, OR area.
 The turn-around point will be marked with a hydration station and porta potties where you can stop and rest before the downhill return back to Sunriver and the Athletes Village.
 The ride will finish at the Official Finish Line in Athletes Village where you will collect your medal and post-race meal.